-- REM was one of my favorite bands and I knew that Michael Stipe, at one point, invested a lot of money into making this little town more music and art oriented.
-And thanks to him and other musicians it was really well known for their music scene.
+- REM was one of my favorite bands and I knew that Michael Stipe, at one point, invested a lot of money into making this little town more music and art-oriented.
+And thanks to him and other musicians, it was really well known for its music scene.
 Still is, even though he doesn’t have that much influence there anymore.

-- I was actually accepted to University of Georgia and seriously considered going there at one point.
-But one thing led to another and I decided to be closer to my family.
+- I was actually accepted to the University of Georgia and seriously considered going there at one point.
+But one thing led to another, and I decided to be closer to my family.

 So, now that I knew we are going to Athens, it was time to figure out where to stay?
 That was where working with the Athens Convention & Visitors Bureau came into play.
 Rachel was so helpful and directed me to one of the coolest hotels in the area.

 Athens in itself is a tiny town.
 The majority of the people visiting are parents, relatives, and friends of the students.
 Not a huge tourist hub.
 There are plenty of hotels to choose from but staying in such an artsy town I wanted to get the feel of the place through a unique hotel.
 In other words, I didn’t want to stay in a chain.

 Why Hotel Indigo Athens was a perfect choice.

 1. The hotel focuses on the strong points of the town.
 Yes, every hotel here directs their energy to some degree on the above-mentioned visitors, but few really pinpoint on the true essence of this place.
 The Art and Music Scene which is as strong as it ever was when R.E.M and the B 52’s, and many other bands still dominate the market here.

 That’s exactly what Hotel Indigo does.
 It is one of the most influential, supportive places in the city for artists to display their work.
 With an art gallery.
 Tons of events are planned with them.